Don't sign this petition if you don't care about poverty, unemployment or homelessness.

 To all Australians of good will who believe in human dignity and social justice, a few moments of your time, please.

-Plan B We call upon the government of the day after the next election to hold a national plebiscite.
+· Plan B We call upon the government of the day to hold a national plebiscite.

-Plan D An independent body to decide what level of benefits are necessary for the well being of unwaged workers.
-(Unemployed, all pensioners, people on Austudy, Veterans on disabilities )
+· Plan D An independent body to decide what level of benefits are necessary for the wellbeing of unwaged workers.
+(Unemployed, pensioners, Austudy recipients, Veterans with disabilities)